lliu12/holomeetings/README.md

 ![Fox](https://github.com/lliu12/holomeetings/blob/main/gifs/compressed_single_fox.gif?raw=true)

+See more of our AR results here: https://lliu12.github.io/holomeetings/

 ## How to Generate a GIF with a Hologram of your own
 The main steps are as follows:
 1. Run Generate-OBJ.ipynb or download your own .obj file.